DavidVDeaton/03-homework/README.md

 ![Video Demo](assets/passwordGenerator.gif)

 # Technology
-The following technology have been used for this project:
+The following technologies have been used for this project:

   1. HTML
   2. CSS